 Plant Health Care

 At Hawkes Tree Service our plant health care (PHC) program allows us to offer many different services that will promote the overall health and longevity of your trees and shrubs.
 There is much more to caring for your plants than just watering and occasional pruning.
 We can help you identify current and potential stressors and identify what may be causing your trees to not look as healthy as they could be.
 Our skilled arborists are trained with the latest industry standard techniques and educated about PHC issues and regional threats.
-We specialize in plant health care and browntail moth control in Freeport, Brunswick, Yarmouth, Rockport ME and the surrounding areas.
+We specialize in plant health care and browntail moth control in Camden, Brunswick, Bath, ME & surrounding areas.

 - Plant identification